Mission, Vision, Faith Commitment

 - Teaching and Learning: that teaching and learning must proceed in the light of God's written Word and in accordance with God's Creation order.

-- Teachers and Students: that teachers and students, as image bearers of God, are, in mutual respect, to fulfil their calling to develop the earth and to serve God and their neighbour in education.
+- Teachers and Students: that teachers and students, as image bearers of God, are, in mutual respect, to fulfill their calling to develop the earth and to serve God and their neighbour in education.